capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |picdistance| image:: /images/distance.png
    :width: 50

-|picdistance| This tool measures the tridimensional distance of the lines connecting a series of points.
-To start a measurement, click on the
+|picdistance| **Distance Measurement Tool**

-distance measurement icon and start clicking on the desired position (two or more).
+This tool measures the tridimensional distance of the lines connecting a series of points.
+To start a measurement, click on the distance measurement icon and start clicking on the desired position (two or more).
 Right click to complete the measurement process.
 The unit of distance measurement is meter.